JustinTulloss/zeromq.node/README.md

    `address` should be a string as described in the [ØMQ API docs][zmq_bind].
    `callback` will be called when binding is complete and takes one argument, a string describing any errors.
- * send(message) - `message` is a string to send across the wire.
+ * send(message, ...) - `message` is a string to send across the wire.
 The message is not sent immediately, but there is no callback indicating when it has been transmitted.
 Have your server ack or something if you care that much.

    The message must be either a String or a Buffer object, or bad things will happen.
+If you provide more than one argument to send, then a multipart ØMQ message will be sent.

  * close() - Closes the socket